catmaid/CATMAID/sphinx-doc/source/database.rst

 ---------------------------------------

 Postgres makes it possible to work with other databases directly using its foreign data wrappers.
-This alles for instance to copy user accounts or tracing data from one CATMAID intance to another on the database level.
+This allows for instance to copy user accounts or tracing data from one CATMAID instance to another on the database level.
 In order to use data from other databases, one has to create a foreign data wrapper first::

    CREATE EXTENSION postgres_fdw;